 • Online and mobile banking - Evaluate the convenience of online and mobile banking features.
 These can make managing your account more accessible.

-• Penalties for early withdrawals - Understand the penalties, if any, for withdrawing funds before a specified term or for exceeding transaction limits.
+• Penalties or reductions for early withdrawals - Understand the penalties, if any, for withdrawing funds before a specified term or for exceeding transaction limits, or if a bank imposes withdrawal conditions that result in a lower interest rate.

 Image by Freepik